-Manipulation of the spine and extremities – Chiropractors are known for their work with manipulation, and they are the most highly skilled profession performing these methods today.
-Using myofascial release is very effective however, if the joints being affected by the tight fascia are not moving properly, the fascia will again tighten.
-Manipulation improves movement which is essential to improving how we move, feel and function.
+Manipulation of the spine and extremities – Chiropractors are known for their work with manipulation, and they are the most highly skilled professionals performing these methods today.
+Using myofascial release is very effective however if the joints being affected by the tight fascia are not moving properly, the fascia will again tighten.
+Manipulation improves movement which is essential to improving how we move, feel, and function.

 Exercises – Corrective exercises can change the way our bodies function and are often essential to resolving many painful conditions.
 If recommended appropriately and done properly, the exercises can help us markedly improve the way we function and feel.